Public art should stop you in your tracks. Melbourne Art Trams does just that.

 This year Melbourne Art Trams also tips its hat to its origins, recreating the raucous, bold and mischievous work produced by the late David Larwill for the Transporting Art project in 1986.
 The tram was painted as part of the commemoration of the United Nations International Year of Peace, but has been in storage for more than 20 years.
 The design has been photographed and designed to be wrapped on a modern tram.

 2018 Melbourne Art Trams artists

-Read more and see a preview of their designs →
+Read more about the trams and see previews of their designs →

-Melbourne Art Trams is made possible through a creative partnership between Melbourne Festival, Creative Victoria and Public Transport Victoria in collaboration with Yarra Trams.
+Melbourne Art Trams is made possible through a creative partnership between Melbourne International Arts Festival, Creative Victoria and Public Transport Victoria in collaboration with Yarra Trams.